Opening night performance to feature Kenny Lee Lewis of The Steve Miller Band

-“The Red Dress Exhibit: If Only These Dresses Could Tell Their Story” is a limited-time exhibit on display Friday, Sept.
+“The Red Dress Exhibit: If Only These Dresses Could Tell Their Story” is a limited-time exhibit, available to see Friday, Sept.
 2, through Sunday, Sept.
-4, in Artpark’s lower park (South Fourth Street entrance).
+4, in Artpark’s South Fourth Street entrance.
 Admission is free.

-“The Red Dress Exhibit” is an immersive experience featuring 13 empty red dresses hanging from trees, telling the untold stories of 13 Murdered and Missing Indigenous Women and Girls and 2 Spirit (MMIWG2S) from 13 Indigenous Peoples in the Western New York and Niagara regions.
+Organized by Artpark & Company, the exhibit is described as “an immersive experience featuring 13 empty red dresses hanging from trees, telling the untold stories of 13 Murdered and Missing Indigenous Women and Girls and 2 Spirit (MMIWG2S) from 13 Indigenous Peoples here in the Western New York Region.

-Organizers said, “Each red dress will be as unique and beautiful as the MMIWG2S it represents, and the ribbons, the beadwork, appliqués and paint on the dresses will be the keepers of their story.”
+“Each red dress will be as unique and beautiful as the MMIWG2S it represents, and the ribbons, the beadwork, appliqués and paint on the dresses will be the keepers of their story.

-The exhibit will start Sept.
-2 with an intimate acoustic concert called “The Circle at Artpark.”
-Featured will be Indigenous and allied musicians Linda McKenzie, a solo guitarist, singer, Native American Music Award nominee, and award-winning songwriter; Kendall (Kenny) Lee Lewis, an author-musician, producer and writer for The Steve Miller Band since 1981; Tonemah, a Kiowa, Comanche and Tuscarora and award-winning producer and artist; and young rising Annishenabe singer songwriter Joe Shawana.
+The exhibit will open Friday with a special intimate acoustic concert called “The Circle at Artpark,” featuring Indigenous and allied musicians: Linda McKenzie, a solo guitarist, singer, Native American Music Award nominee, and award-winning songwriter; Kendall (Kenny) Lee Lewis, an author, musician, producer and writer for The Steve Miller Band since 1981; Tonemah, a Kiowa, Comanche and Tuscarora award-winning producer and artist; and rising Annishenabe singer songwriter Joe Shawana.

 McKenzie said, “Many people still don't know that Indigenous women are targets for senseless, random violence and killing, so the song ‘Missing’ was written to not only bring awareness to these hideous crimes, but to also become the voice of the voiceless ... a cry from the grave of the missing and a cry from the loved ones left behind.”